 Add 68 µL of cardiac or 4.2 µL of skeletal muscle myosin II to the enzyme mix.
 Vortex briefly.

-Except the first row, dispense 8.4 µL of enzyme mix into each well of the assay plate.
+Except the first row, dispense 8.4 µL of the prepared myosin-enzyme mix into each well of the assay plate using an automated dispenser.

 Transfer 100 nL of solutions from the compound plate to the assay plate containing enzyme mix using an automated liquid handling system equipped with a 100 nL pin tool head.